chrisjq/logger-js/README.md

 Parameter {0}, {1}, {2} ... {number} replaced with strings of values of objects(JSON output) or variables passed to function.

+By passing objects to the logger when disabled the logging variables are not serialized to strings for logging thus increasing performance while keeping your logging code in place.

 (https://github.com/chrisjq/logger-js.git)

 # Usage